Ataraxxia/godin/README.md

 }
 ```

-If you require HTTPS or more advanced setups it is preffered to youse reverse-proxy software such as Nginx or Apache.
+If you require HTTPS or more advanced setup it is currently suggested you use reverse-proxy software such as Nginx or Apache.

 ### Client